joshuacords/opr/OPR-Riverside-Version.md

 ## Critical Hit Abilities

-Whenever a roll of 6 is made, it Critically Hits.
+Rolls of 6 are Critical Hits.

 ### Furious

-Whenever a model with Furious Critically Hits during its Charge Action, generate 1 bonus hit with that weapon.
+Whenever a model with Furious rolls a Critical Hit during its Charge Action, generate 1 bonus hit with that weapon.

 ### Rending

 Units taking hits from weapons with Rending get -1 to Regeneration rolls.

-Whenever a Rending weapon Critically Hits, that attack has AP(4). *Note: Bonus hits do not have AP(4).*
+Whenever a Rending weapon rolls a Critical Hit, that hit has AP(4). *Note: This effect does not apply to Bonus hits.*

+### Shooty

+Whenever a model with Shooty rolls a  Critical Hit with a ranged weapon, generate 1 bonus hit with that weapon.

+### Extra Shooty

+This model and its unit have Shooty.
+If they already had Shooty, Shooty now Critically Hits on a 5 or 6.

 ### Blast[X]

 Weapons with Blast ignore cover.
 Multiply each hit by X or by the number of models in the target unit, whichever is less.
+Multiplied hits retain all properties including those triggered by Critical Hits.

 ### Shooty and Shock
 If a player rolls a six while making a ranged attack on a unit that has Shooty and Shock the multiples are not chained and would be better worded as "generates an additional attack" or "generates 2 additional attacks".